For more local adult education opportunities, please visit the Bay View Association website.

 “Scrap Fish” in Fused Glass

-Come to the “Glassroom” at NCMC make a cute “Scrap Fish”!
+Come to the “Glassroom” at NCMC and make a cute “Scrap Fish”!
 You’ll design and assemble your own 5-6” decorative fishy using colorful glass scrap.
 They look great in windows, on walls, or swimming freely suspended from the ceiling.
 There’s no cutting required.
 Glass artist Heidi Reichenbach Finley makes this a super-fun, relaxed, and social event with friendly guidance for even the most glass-squeamish beginner.
 Fused glass is different from blown glass—you won’t be near the heat.
 Your creation will later be expertly fired smooth in the college kiln room by Heidi.

 These make great gifts, and you may decide to make more than one for a smaller additional fee.
 As with all of Heidi’s classes, participants need no prior experience in glass or art of any kind to be successful.
 Really!